Case Studies and testimonials / The British School

-Head of Primary, Kirsten O’Connor, explains here how BST Primary uses CEM’s InCAS assessment to ensure pupils make good progress.
+Head of Primary, Kirsten O’Connor, explains here how BST Primary uses CEM’s InCAS assessment (now evolved into Cambridge Primary Insight) to ensure pupils make good progress.

 When the new National Curriculum was introduced in the UK in 2014 and levels were removed, we strongly felt that we should not replace them with another set of levels of our own design.
 We wanted to take assessment right back to the drawing board and make a decision about what it is for and use it only for that.

 To complement our teacher assessment of the curriculum, we were looking for externally validated assessment data that could offer a benchmark of our children’s performance against a wider range of schools, including the independent sector and international schools.
 InCAS tests, taken by over 200,000 children in a range of these settings, offered this opportunity.

 Also, the InCAS tests, rather than being National Curriculum based, are discipline based.
 We were looking for this kind of measure of how the children could employ and apply their learning more generally in English and maths.

 Using formative and summative strategies, our teachers assess against the National Curriculum end-of-year expectations throughout the year.
 Our children take the end of Key Stage One and Two SATs in May; we use this data to measure pupil progress over time and attainment, benchmarking our results against UK state schools.